-An important aspect of the design of the NEST is the allowance that is made for behavioural inertia, through the adoption of an auto-enrolment mechanism.
-This allowance has been made, based on the observation that default options for pensions - regarding the decision to participate, rates of contributions, and investment strategies - tend to have an important bearing on outcomes in practice.
-This finding is at odds with the implications of the standard life-cycle model, which is based upon the joint assumptions of perfect rationality and no decision making costs.
-It would be of obvious interest to extend the current analysis to allow for decision making inertia: this is an issue that remains for further research.
+More substantively, an important aspect of the design of the NEST is the allowance that is made for behavioural inertia through the adoption of an auto-enrolment mechanism.
+This aspect of the scheme reflects extensive empirical evidence that default options for pensions - regarding the decision to participate, rates of contributions, and investment strategies - tend to have an important bearing on outcomes in practice (see, for example, Madrian & Shea (2001)).
+It would consequently be of interest to extend the current analysis to allow for decision making inertia: this is an issue that remains for further research.